What is an IRA and which one would suit you?

-People, who have access to traditional IRAs, must begin taking distributions by April 1 of the financial year after they turn 70½.
-On the contrary, Roth IRAs require no minimum distributions to the original owner.
+People who have access to traditional IRAs must begin taking distributions by April 1 of the financial year after they turn 70½.
+On the contrary, Roth IRAs require no minimum distribution to the original owner.

 How Much Can You Put in an IRA?

 - $5,500 ($6,500 if you’re age 50 or older), or